chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-05-28-markdown-it-codewrap/index.md

 ---
 title: "My plugin for Markdown-It: CodeWrap"
-summary: 'My solution to adding "Copy" to markdown code blocks (and other things)'
+summary: 'My solution to adding "Copy" to markdown code blocks (and other things).'
 tags:
     - markdown
     - plugin